leannethng/WoWPetBattle_R_Practice/README.md

-# WoWPetBattle_R_Practice
+# WoW Pet Battle Data
-Playing with the old WoW API in R
+Playing with the old WoW API in R.